Easter Egg Hunts and Embracing Peeps

 - Easter Deco – Decorating Easter eggs is a long-standing tradition that can be as simple as dipping eggs in dye to as complex as hours of intricate design and preparation.
 For the sake of the children, you might want to stick

 to something close to the former.
 To help the littles dye their eggs, you can put the egg in a metal whisk.
 That will hold it in place as you dip it in the dye.

 - P’mores – Trying to think of some fun Easter snacks to make with your grandchildren?
 What about P’mores, stolen from the camping classic, S’mores?
 Swap the marsh mellows for Peeps and you’re done!

 - For the Big Kids – Speaking of Peeps, have you heard of the Washington Post’s annual Peeps Show?
 It’s a Diorama building contest featuring, you guessed it: Peeps!
-You can go to the website and check out all the contest details here.
+You can go to the website and check out all the contest details at the washingtonpost.com.
 Some past dioramas have featured Sesame Street Peeps, Super Mario Peeps, Goodnight, Peeps (based on the book Goodnight, Moon).
 This project is probably best suited for your older grandkids, although the little ones would probably enjoy helping.